 All applications for leave of absence must be made in advance to school.
-Request forms are available at the school office and or can be downloaded from the school website.
+Request forms are available at the school office.

 Any period of leave taken without the agreement of the school, or in excess of the agreed number of days, will be classed as unauthorised absence, and may result in the issue of Education Penalty Notices by the Local Authority (see Appendix 2).